ilia-kats/spatialmuon/h5smu_specification.md

     - `spot_size`: size of a spot.
 If `spot_shape` is circle, scalar value giving the radius.
 If `spot_shape` is square, 1d array of length 2 or 3, size of a spot in each dimension

 - ** additional groups**
+    - `index` spatial index for fast subsetting of points by masks or neighbors
     - `var`: data frame (encoded using AnnData's format) with per-gene metadata
     - `obs`: data frame with per-spot metadata